AlexMannDesigns/fdf/README.md

 This program was developed on MacOS.
 It has been tested on linux but it is not 'supported' - so no guarantees it will work.

+You will also need everything needed to compile [MLX42](https://github.com/codam-coding-college/MLX42).

 Compile the program:

 ```